What is full-time equivalent (FTE)? FTE calculation and use cases

 What does FTE stand for?
 And why should you understand a term that’s mostly used by HR specialists and accountants?

-As you’ll understand by the end of this article, there are a number of situations when knowing what FTE is and how to calculate it may come in handy.
+As you’ll see by the end of this article, there are a number of situations when knowing what is full time equivalent and how to calculate FTE may come in handy.

 Want to get the most out of your time?